benjamin238/Endless/So-Called-OSS.md

 - the freedom to change the software to suit your needs,
 - the freedom to share the software with your friends and neighbors, and
 - the freedom to share the changes you make.

+#### In conclusion, if you don't want it open source or you don't plan on following the OSS license associated, don't make it open source.